Signs and symptoms of pericarditis

 - A recent heart attack or injury to your chest

-If you have chest pain, your doctor will ask you to describe how it feels, where it's located and whether it's worse when you lie down, breathe or cough.
+If you have chest pain (angina), your doctor will ask you to describe how it feels, where it's located and whether it's worse when you lie down, breathe or cough.

-When the pericardium is inflamed, the fluid between the sac's two layers of tissue increases, so your doctor will look for signs of excess fluid in your chest.
-A common sign is the pericardial rub, the sound of the pericardium rubbing against the outer layer of your heart.
-Your doctor will listen for this by placing a stethoscope on your chest.
+When the pericardium is inflamed, the fluid between the sac's two layers of tissue increases.
+So your doctor will look for signs of excess fluid in your chest.
+A common sign is the pericardial rub.
+This is the sound of the pericardium rubbing against the outer layer of your heart.
+Your doctor will listen for this using a stethoscope.

 Your doctor may hear other chest sounds that are signs of fluid in the pericardium (pericardial effusion) or the lungs (pleural effusion).
 Both are more severe problems related to pericarditis.